INSaFLU/insaflu_docs/docs/routine_genomic_surveillance.rst

 **Avian influenza**

-INSaFLU allows running four Nexstrain builds for the avian influenza (A/H5N1), which is a simplified version of the Nextstrain builds available at https://github.com/nextstrain/avian-flu
+INSaFLU allows running Nexstrain builds for the avian influenza (A/H5N1), which are a simplified version of the Nextstrain builds available at https://github.com/nextstrain/avian-flu

 So far, Nextstrain avian influenza can be launched for the Hemagglutinn (HA), Neuraminidase (NA) and polymerase protein PB2 (PB2) coding genes.
 The reference sequences used for site (nucleotide  / amino acid) numbering in the output JSON files are: